What is an offset mortgage? Find out how an offset mortgage works, whether it's right for you and how to find the best offset mortgage rates.

 This would reduce the total amount of interest you pay on your mortgage by £1,983.

 You’d also still have the lump sum of £5,000.

-The savings are a lot more impressive if you have a significantly higher savings balance.
+The savings are more impressive if you have a much higher savings balance.

 If you kept your mortgage term the same and made lower monthly repayments, you’d reduce your mortgage payment by £32.01 a month.

 This would reduce the total amount of interest you pay on your mortgage by £7,683.

 A family offset mortgage lets your family put savings into an offset account linked to your mortgage.

 This can make it easier and cheaper for the child to be accepted for a mortgage.

 There are both benefits and drawbacks to getting an offset mortgage.

 you do not have to offset your own money if you choose a family offset mortgage